tmkn/packageanalyzer/README.md

 ![App Banner](./banner.png)

-A framework to analyze Node.js projects.
+A framework to introspect Node.js projects.

 Stats are fun!